 The easiest way to identify your network is to read the instruction or installation manual of your electronic devices – such as your existing chartplotter, VHF, AIS receiver, or engine gateway.

 In some cases your boat may be running two network types in parallel and your devices may support multiple network types.
-Because of this, it is a good idea is also to check the physical connectors on your boat to be 100% certain.
+Because of this, it is a good idea is also to check the physical connectors on your boat.